 Provide Ongoing Learning & Development Opportunities

 74% of employees feel that they don’t receive adequate development opportunities at work.
 That goes for remote employees as well as in-person workers.
 To ensure that your new employee has access to ongoing learning and development opportunities from day one, leverage performance incentives and e-learning tools to help employees grow and upskill.
+Not only will it lead to happier employees, but over time, it will increase your employee retention as well.

 Virtual onboarding can be difficult.
 But with a strategic virtual onboarding strategy, new team members will feel engaged and supported from their very first day.